ADF Logo

 Children suffer when government excludes people of faith from adoption and foster care

-The most inexplicable part of Massachusetts’ treatment of Christian foster families is that the Commonwealth is in dire need of foster homes to lovingly welcome children.
+The most inexplicable part of Massachusetts’ treatment of Christian foster families was that the Commonwealth is in dire need of foster homes to lovingly welcome children.

 “Massachusetts’ foster care system is in crisis: The Commonwealth has more than 1,400 children who are waiting to be placed with a loving family.
 Yet Massachusetts is putting its ideological agenda ahead of the needs of these suffering kids,” said ADF Senior Counsel Johannes Widmalm-Delphonse.